This case study was first published on June 20, 2020

 How do we get a single source of truth and provide each stakeholder with the information they need, in real time?

-After a round of discussions, we agreed to replace our Excel spreadsheets with Team Calendars for Confluence.
+After a round of discussions, we agreed to replace our Excel spreadsheets with Confluence Team Calendars.
 Each Environment category (DEV, TST, SIT, PROD) got a dedicated Calendar.

 It was a revolution - we finally got our single source of truth, accessible live and for everyone!
 We could show/hide Calendars with the tick-boxes from the right panel and it was even possible to display the Timeline in our Outlook Calendars.